Frequently Asked Questions

 You will need to contact the Transfer Credit Evaluator in the Enrollment Service office to have a Transfer Credit Evaluation completed at 406-496-4485.
 It is the student's responsibility to obtain written documentation from the Montana Tech Registrar regarding approval of transfer and/or course substitutions.
 You must have PRIOR written approval from the Registrar that a course taken at another campus is equivalent to a MT Tech course.

-Applications are available in the Nursing Department.
+Applications to the ASN program are available in the Nursing Department.
 You may call to have an application mailed, or pick one up in the department.
 Once the application is filled out, it must be returned to the department and checked and signed by an advisor.
 Please contact the department for available hours, 496-4390 for additional information.

 What immunizations are required to apply?